 Don't skip this.
 A bad agent deployed confidently is worse than no agent at all — it quietly corrupts your data while you assume it's working.

-Step 5 — Deploy and Monitor
+Step 5 — Add Guardrails, Deploy, and Monitor

 Two things to set up before you walk away: